plone/volto/docs/source/recipes/folder-structure.md

 code is located in the `src` folder.
 The following convention for locating resources is used.

+## Components

+`components` contains all the React components, AKA views.
+This includes views for the management interface and the theme.

 ## Actions

 `actions` contains all the redux actions for fetching all backend data like content, users and external resources that are pulled into our app in general.

-## Components

-`components` contains all the views.
-This includes views for the management interface and the theme.

-## Config
+## Reducers

-In this folder all configuration is stored.
-All configuration can be overridden in your theme package.
+All the reducers are located here.

 ## Constants